 The snow is melting, the flowers are blooming outside, and the sun is peeking out from the chilly winter clouds.
 Spring is full of hope and excitement and what better way to take it all in than exploring the beautiful green gardens and outdoors along the south shore of Lake Michigan.

-Surround yourself with spring wildflowers like the bright purple wild lupine on the Paul H. Douglas Trail in Gary’s Miller neighborhood.
-This trail features oak savannas, wetlands, and plenty of wildlife out and about.
+Surround yourself with spring wildflowers like the bright purple of wild lupine on the Paul H. Douglas Trail in Gary’s Miller neighborhood.
+This trail features oak savannas, wetlands and tons of wildlife out and about.
 The Paul H. Douglas Center for Environmental Education is located at the trailhead and offers a space to learn about the surrounding environment and frequently has learning programs for all ages!
-Make sure to give them a call at 219-395-1882 to confirm open hours.
+Check out this blog about the new admission prices at the Indiana Dunes National Park.

 No matter how you decide to spend the beautiful spring days ahead, share your experiences with us using #AlongtheSouthShore to be featured on our social media pages.